Page Created: 8/1/2014 Last Modified: 1/10/2019 Last Generated: 1/11/2019

 I was Network+ certified in 2005 and received my Red Hat RHCSA certification in 2013.
 I also received my General class amateur radio license in 2016.

 My personal web site, greatfractal.com, that first went online on August 1st, 2014, and was also self-programmed, is a culmination of much of this.
 It uses a content-management system that I designed from scratch to assist me in efficiently managing and publishing my projects.
 I don't use social media except for a Twitter account at twitter.com/leedjavaherian that I will use to communicate if something goes wrong with this site or for very important announcements.
 I don't plan on using it often, since I have my own blog.
-I don't use GitHub, as all of my source code is self-hosted here.
-I did create an account on Hackaday.io in 2018 for the purpose of entering TrillSat into the 2018 Hackaday prize competition, along with a YouTube page to publish the demonstration videos, but greatfractal.com is where my web presence mainly resides.
+I don't use GitHub either, as all of my source code is self-hosted here.
+I created an account on Hackaday.io in 2018 for the purpose of entering TrillSat into the 2018 Hackaday prize competition, along with a YouTube page to publish the demonstration videos, but greatfractal.com is where my web presence mainly resides.